NAMTeam/namteam.github.io/content/docs/getting-started/troubleshooting-installation.md

 ## Uninstalling the NAM

 To uninstall the mod, simply bulldoze every NAM item from this download in your cities and remove the files from the Plugins folder afterwards.
 NAM content is contained in the *`Plugins\Network Addon Mod`* folder by default.

+## Information for Users on Lower-End Systems (32-Bit Windows/<4GB RAM)

+Users attempting to run the NAM as installed by default with the full NAM Controller, on systems with 32-bit Windows and/or less than 4GB RAM, will not be able to make use of the required 4GB Patch, and will encounter Crash-to-Desktop (CTD) errors with that default Controller.
+The only solution to this is to either install NAMLite, or select one of the "Low RAM/No RHW" options in the installer.
+Note that the "Low RAM/No RHW" options do not include ANY code for the RealHighway (RHW) plugin, so attempting to build RHW systems will result in everything reverting to the base RHW-2 network.
+The single biggest contributor to the Controller's size is the RealHighway (RHW) plugin, so not having it installed helps keep things under control on lower-end systems.
+Note that the NAM Controller is one of the most critical files in the entire mod; without a NAM Controller, **none of the NAM's menu buttons will function, instead resulting in a "red arrow" when clicked.**

+Users wishing to run just the NAM's Traffic Simulator improvements should install NAMLite.

 ## Manual Installation - Advanced